Craps Guide

 The Iron Cross

 This strategy is designed to help winners win fast and walk away.
-The idea behind this strategy is to cover as many numbers as possible, win on the first roll, collect your winnings, and leave the table.
+Strategy: Cover many numbers, win on the first roll, collect winnings, and exit.
+It aims for a quick, successful round.
 Here’s how it works:

 • Place a field bet (covers 2, 3, 4, 9, 10, 11, and 12)